JDIgithub/Cpp_Guide/Functions.md

 ![](Images/inlineFunction.png)

-- They can increase the size of our application binary (Copying code)
+- They can increase the size of our application binary (Copying code)ss
 - It is recommended to use them for short, frequently used functions
 - Marking function 'inline' is just suggestion for the compiler.
 The compiler might agree and inline function or ignore it

 - It is also useful for header-only libraries to allow inclusion in multiple source files without violating the One Definition rule
 - All function templates and class templates are implicitly inline

-# Recursion
+## Recursion

 - Mechanism under which a function repeatedly calls itself to achieve some goal
 - Function that does recursion is called a recursive function

+## Functions Like Entities

+### Function Pointers

+- A function is just a block of code that lives somewhere in the memory map of our C++ program.
+- We can grab the address of the function and store it in a function pointer